-Causal Inference in Epidemiology Fall.
-3(3-0) P: EPI 810 RB: LCS 829 R: Open to graduate students in the Epidemiology major or approval of department.
+812 Causal Inference in Epidemiology

+Fall.
+3(3-0) P: EPI 810 RB: LCS 829 R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.
 SA: HM 812

 Causality in epidemiology.
 Application of theoretical concepts to the design, analysis, and assessment of epidemiologic research.